 Here are a few healthy coping mechanisms to consider:

 Coping with Collective Grief

 THERAPY.
 We cannot stress this enough.
-On our best days, we have a lot on our shoulders, let alone work through the more challenging chapters and hurdles of life.
+On our best days, we have a lot on our shoulders, let alone work through life’s more challenging chapters and hurdles.
 We get physical check-ups annually, dentists twice a year, optometrists, gynecologists, etc. – so why wouldn’t we do the same with our mental health?
 Your mental and emotional well-being is fragile – protect it and nurture it.

 Community.
-Accordingly, we must be the change that we want to see, no one else is going to save us.
+Accordingly, we must be the change we want to see; no one else will save us.
 As a community, we must stand on the shoulders of the love, power, and sacrifice that came before us.
 Get involved with your local community, develop initiatives, or volunteer your time, talents, and resources to pre-existing ones to make your community a better place.
 Use your frustrations and anger to do positive things.

 Faith.
 Whatever power you acknowledge, lean on that.
 God, Allah, the Universe, the Ancestors, Karma, wherever or whomever you can seek comfort.
 Accordingly, these spaces provide refuge, community, and solace.
 In these spaces, we can develop peace within each of us that may withstand the evils and wrongdoings of the world around us.

 “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.” –Audre Lorde

 Resting is necessary because without it, we burn out, and who will that serve?